getsolus/solus-site.github.io/content/blog/2018-10-24-shiny-delights.md

 ### Other Suggestions

-We've received a few other suggestions that I'd likely to go over for improvment community engagement and making it easier to access Solus news.
+We've received a few other suggestions that I'd likely to go over for improving community engagement and making it easier to access Solus news.

 **Feed Reader**